 The Live at The Palais album that Tom speaks of was released by Michael's company Pacific Arts in August 1978.
-Recorded during the tour in Melbourne, legend has it that Nesmith disliked the results, but he later re-released it on CD due to popular demand (with bonus tracks from a separate 1981 show).
+Recorded during the tour in Melbourne, legend has it that Nesmith disliked the results, but he later re-released it on CD due to popular demand (with bonus tracks from separate 1981 and 1995 shows).
 Nez even took time to do a mock send-up of the album in his 1981 Elephant Parts video:

 Some of the songs on Live at The Palais featured new arrangements in comparison to their studio counterparts:

 Tom also noted that Michael conducted several interviews during his visit to Australia: